ewanp2025/XpressiveTools/README.md

 **Tab Breakdown**
 •  SID Architect – Build multi-segment C64-style oscillator chains with per-segment decay and frequency offsets.

-•  PCM Sampler – Converts WAV files into mathematical expressions for sample playback within Xpressive with optimized 4-bit quantisation.
+•  PCM Sampler – Converts WAV files into mathematical expressions for sample playback within Xpressive with optimized 4-bit or 8- bit quantisation.
+Bit depth of 2000, 4000, 8000, and 16,000.
+16,000 slows down my i5 that I use and makes patterns jump in LMMS.

 •  Console Lab – A library of classic chip-synth waveforms (NES, GB, C64) with live bit-crushing and quantisation.